XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 *Destination Tags* are 32-bit integers which identify the beneficiary or cause for a payment; for example, which customer should be credited when a Ripple withdrawal takes place.
 A gateway should maintain an internal mapping of destination tags to (non-Ripple) account records.

-For greater privacy and security, we recommend *not* using a single persistent destination tag to refer to a single user.
-In particular, we do not recommend using monotonically-incrementing numbers for users.
+For greater privacy and security, we recommend *not* using monotonically-incrementing numbers as destination tags that correlate 1:1 with users.

+Instead, we recommend using convenient internal IDs, but mapping those to destination tags through the use of a quick hash or cipher function such as [Hasty Pudding](http://en.wikipedia.org/wiki/Hasty_Pudding_cipher).
+You should set aside ranges of internal numbers for different uses of destination tags:

+* Direct mappings to user accounts
+* Tags for outgoing payments (set the Source Tag of the payment, so that users will bounce it to that Destination Tag)
+* Tags for quotes, which expire
+* Other disposable destination tags that users can generate.

+After passing the internal numbers through your hash function, you can use the result as a destination tag.
+You should check for collisions just to be safe, and do not reuse destination tags unless they have explicit expiration dates (like quotes and user-generated tags).

-Instead, you can have a user interface to generate a destination tag on-demand when a user intends to make a deposit.
+We recommend making a user interface to generate a destination tag on-demand when a user intends to make a deposit.
 This can be deterministic (through iterative uses of a hash function, for example), as long as you check for collisions.
-Then, consider that destination tag valid only for the expected withdrawal, and bounce any further transactions that reuse the same destination tag. <span class='draft-comment'>(I'd appreciate some better advice for best practices here.)</span>
+Then, consider that destination tag valid only for the expected withdrawal, and bounce any other transactions that use the same destination tag.

 ### Source Tags ###